 Grammar to Know

-I abregous the report.
+I am here *to abregous* the situation.

 Examples by Level